US Grosseto 1912

 Unione Sportiva Grosseto 1912 is an Italian association football club, based in the city of Grosseto, Tuscany.
 The club was founded in 1912 as Unione Ginnico Sportiva Grossetana.
 The team's most associated nickname is grifone, after its logo, depicting a griffon.
-Its colours are red and white, and it currently plays in Serie D, the fourth level of Italian football.
+Its colours are red and white, and it currently plays in Serie C, the third level of Italian football.

 The club's most recent success consists of 6 consecutive participations in Serie B between 2007 and 2013, notably reaching the play-off semifinals in 2008-09.
 It was most recently refounded in 2017.